Our Mission And Statement Of Purpose

 This includes topics that have been politicized.
 Our goal is to read the wholeness of the Father’s Word so that we can grow closer to Him and live according to His ways over our own.
-I know avoiding politics gets hard sometimes so I recommend sitting on your hands to keep them from typing until the urge passes.
+We know avoiding politics gets hard sometimes so we recommend sitting on your hands to keep them from typing until the urge passes.
 Grace is shown once.
 Repeat offenders won’t last much longer than that.

 3 No bad language or bad behavior

 This includes inflammatory, unkind, or demeaning remarks.
 With a group this size, we simply don’t have time to watch over folks who kick up trouble.